 We protect you against catastrophic out-of-pocket expenses for covered services.
-The IRS limits annual out-of-pocket expenses for covered services, including deductibles, coinsurance and medical and pharmacy copayments, to no more than \$7,350 for Self Only enrollment, and \$14,700 for a Self Plus One or Self and Family enrollment.
-Your specific plan limits may differ.
-Your specific plan limits are on page 25.
+The IRS limits annual out-of-pocket expenses for covered services, including deductibles and copayments, to no more than \$8,150 for Self Only enrollment, and \$16,300 for a Self Plus One or Self and Family.
+The out-of-pocket limit for this Plan may differ from the IRS limit, but cannot exceed that amount.